 Out-of-home care, also called foster care, is a 24-hour state-supervised living arrangement for children and youth who are in need of temporary or long-term substitute parenting.
 The goal of out-of-home care is to protect and care for you when your parents cannot.
 While you are in care, a social worker will attempt to reunify you with your family, if possible.
-If being with your family is not possible, a social worker will try to find you another permanent place to live.
+If being with your family is not possible, then a social worker will try to find you another permanent place to live.

-When you are in out-of-home care, you may live in a public shelter, a foster home, a relative's home, or a group home.
-You have a right to live in the "least restrictive" and most family-like place that can meet your needs and to live as close to your family as possible.53
+When you are in out-of-home care, you may live in a public shelter, a foster home, a relative's or nonrelated extended family member's home, or a group home.
+You have a right to live in the "least restrictive" and most family-like place that can meet your needs and to live as close to your family as possible.52